CompassPointMedia/CPMSaaS-Mercury/README.md

-# Short and Simple Instructions
+### Short and Simple Instructions

 1. Make sure `installer.sh` in the root directory is executable.  `chmod a-x installer.sh` should work if needed.
 2. Run `./installer.sh` and follow the prompts
-3. Once created, log in to the server with `ssh root@192.168.33.103` (password is also `root`)
-4. Type `yo-apache-start`; this will gracefully (re)start apache with the envvars in place.
-5. On your local machine, copy the lines from `tmp/hosts` into your computer's /etc/hosts file
+3. On your local machine, copy the lines from `tmp/hosts` into your computer's /etc/hosts file

 You can now go to http://youraccount.yourdomain.com/ and log in with the email and password you created!